Jerry Baker Memorial Velodrome

 The Jerry Baker Memorial Velodrome is a 400 m outdoor bicycle racing track located in Redmond, Washington.
 It was built in 1974 and was resurfaced in 2005.
 The current track racing surface is 400 meters in total length, with a maximum slope of 23 degrees in the corners.
 As such, the "Gentle Giant" is one of the longest in the country.
 Currently operated by the Marymoor Velodrome Association, the track hosted the US Master's Track National Championships in 2014.
-It will also be holding USA Junior Cycling Nationals in 2024.
-The Velodrome is now set to hold the 2025 USA Junior Track Cycling nationals in July.
-Second year in a row.
+It also hosted the USA Junior Cycling Nationals in 2024 and 2025.